0001Shuhb/Cyber-Truth/README.md

-# PhishGuard - AI-Powered Phishing Detection Platform
+# Cyber Truth - AI-Powered Phishing Detection Platform

 > An advanced phishing detection system using Machine Learning and AI to protect users from email scams, malicious URLs, and fake websites in real-time.